Lachlan00/AusPlantScrape/README.md

 base_dir = './images/' # where you want to save the images to
 ```

 The program will save the images into directories based first on *group*, then *family* and then *genus_species_sub.var*.
-Each of the species directory will contains all avliable images for that plant.Once this is done you can simply execute the program and the images will be downloaded.
-Image metadata will also be downloaded with the image links and photogrpaher the image is to be attributed to.
+Each of the species directory will contains all available images for that plant.Once this is done you can simply execute the program and the images will be downloaded.
+Image metadata will also be downloaded with the image links and photographer the image is to be attributed to.

 ```bash
 python plant_scraper.py